 - Wash your hands well.

 - Take the bag to your health care provider.
-The provider needs to check the tape to see if there are eggs.
+The provider will check the tape to see if there are eggs.

 The tape test may need to be done on 3 separate days to improve the chances of detecting the eggs.